-- the amount realized upon the disposition of the note (less any amount attributable to accrued interest, which will be taxable as interest to the extent not already included in income); and - your adjusted tax basis in the notes.
+- the amount realized upon the disposition of the note (less any amount attributable to accrued but unpaid interest, which will be taxable as interest to the extent not already included in income (other than the portion allocable to the pre-issuance accrued interest, if applicable)); and - your adjusted tax basis in the notes.

-Your adjusted tax basis in a note generally will equal the amount that you paid for the note.
+Your adjusted tax basis in a note generally will equal the amount that you paid for the note, which, in the case of a new 2020 note, will be decreased by amortizable bond premium on the new 2020 notes and a portion representing any pre-issuance accrued interest you receive from us.
 Any gain or loss will be capital gain or loss and will be long-term capital gain or loss if at the time of the sale or other taxable disposition you have held the note for more than one year.
 Otherwise, such gain or loss will be short-term capital gain or loss.
 Long-term capital gains recognized by certain non-corporate U.S. holders, including individuals, generally will be subject to a reduced rate of tax.
 The deductibility of capital losses is subject to limitations.